psychoinformatics-de/rdm-course/_episodes/04-dataset-management.md

 ### Run the analysis

 We'll use `datalad run` to create a record of data processing in the superdataset.
-Here, we are giving the `--input` command several times with different files, and referring to all of them with the `{inputs}` placeholder.
+Here, we are providing the `--input` option several times with different files, and referring to all of them with the `{inputs}` placeholder.
-The caveat is that when we are doing so, we need to put the command in quotes (ie. as a string) so that the expanded inputs will not be surrounded by quotes (or vice versa; here we don't want that, but DataLad caters for different situations).
+The caveat is that when we are doing so, we need to put the run command in quotes (ie. as a string) so that the expanded inputs will not be surrounded by quotes (or vice versa; here we don't want that, but DataLad caters for different situations).
 To see what the expanded command would look like, without actually executing the command, we'll use the `--dry-run basic` option (useful for more complex commands):

 ~~~